dtempx/syphonx/documentation/faq.md

 ```

-# Is there a way to search and replace selected text?
+# Is there a way to modify the selected text with a search and replace?
 A regular expression can also be used to replace text within a jQuery result using the `replace` method.

 Here's an example that replaces the word `group` with the word `category` within any selected `<div>` element.
 Regular Expressions are always designated with a `/` before and after.
 The `gi` are standard Regular Expression options, `g` to match *globally* (to replace all instead of just one) and `i` to *ignore* case.